Seeing Things Differently

 Not because you are incapable.

-But because something in your relationship to work, identity, meaning or selfhood has shifted.Many people arrive here after significant change: illness, loss, burnout, caring responsibilities, identity shifts, leadership experiences, discrimination, or simply years of adapting to environments that no longer feel inhabitable.Most are not in crisis.But increasingly, they no longer feel fully at home inside the life they have built.Seeing Things Differently is a space to think more carefully about that experience — and what it may actually be telling you.
+Many people arrive here after significant change: illness, loss, burnout, caring responsibilities, identity shifts, leadership experiences, discrimination, or simply years of adapting to environments that no longer feel inhabitable.I often describe this as adaption fatigue: the exhaustion and identity cost of living for too long from a version of yourself shaped by coping, acceptability and survival.Most are not in crisis.But increasingly, they no longer feel fully at home inside the life, role or professional identity they have built.Seeing Things Differently is a space to think more carefully about that experience, and what it may actually be telling you.

 What this work is really about